agabrown/astrometric-sky-path/README.md

 proper motion.

-The [`skypath.c`](./skypath.c) programme uses a few functions from the [SOFA](http://www.iausofa.org/) ANSI-C library to calculate as a function of time the coordinate directions for a source with given astrometric catalogue parameters and radial velocity.
+The [`skypath.c`](./skypath.c) programme uses a few functions from the [SOFA](http://www.iausofa.org/) ANSI-C library to calculate as a function of time the coordinate directions, as seen from the observers position, for a source with given astrometric catalogue parameters and radial velocity.
 This results in the well-known helix- or wave-like motions of sources on the sky.
 The output of the programme is directed to stdout, where it is picked up by the python script [`plotskypath.py`](./plotskypath.py) for making a plot of the source path.

+__NOTE__ that the SOFA library is also used in [astropy](http://www.astropy.org/) (in derived form, see [Astropy ERFA](https://github.com/astropy/astropy/tree/master/cextern/erfa)), but the calculation of coordinate directions including parallax and proper motion effects is not yet implemented as far as I can tell.

 ## Installation